Promoting Supply Chain CSR

 In the supply chain for procuring minerals from conflict-affected and high-risk areas, Sharp has a basic policy in place to ensure it is not complicit in human rights abuses and environmental destruction, and so that it does not inhibit sound, legitimate business activities.

-Based on this basic policy and the Sharp Global SER Committee (SGSC) , which is chaired by the president of Sharp, we have made responsible minerals procurement a key theme.
+Based on this basic policy and the Sustainability Committee, which is chaired by the president & CEO of Sharp, we have made responsible minerals procurement a key theme.
 A survey system has been created in major business units and production subsidiaries and we constantly check on the progress of relevant measures under this system.

 Cooperation with Industry